Parameterizing Path Partitions

 \section{Acknowledgments}

-This paper is an extended version of a paper presented at CIAC 2023 \cite{FernauFMPN23}.
-The research of the second author was financed by the French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25) and by the ANR project GRALMECO (ANR-21-CE48-0004).
+This paper is an extended version of a paper presented at CIAC 2023~\cite{FernauFMPN23}.
+The research of the second author was financed by the French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25), the International Research Center ``Innovation Transportation and Production Systems'' of the I-SITE CAP 20-25, and by the ANR project GRALMECO (ANR-21-CE48-0004).
 The research of the last author was funded by a DAAD-WISE Scholarship 2022.